atweiden/archvault/README.md

 - enables systemd service for dnscrypt-proxy, nftables and systemd-swap
 - configures [Xorg][Xorg], but does not install any Xorg packages (see:
   [resources/etc/X11](resources/etc/X11))
+- optionally disables IPv6, and makes IPv4-only adjustments to dhcpcd, dnscrypt-proxy, openresolv, OpenSSH

 ### Filesystem